Increasing usability & accessibility of complex weather apps

 Duration: 3 months

-Platform: Responsive web app (mobile first design)
+Platform: Responsive web app (mobile and desktop focus)

-RESEARCH
+RESEARCH & DISCOVERY

 Windy.app